gdevanla/cassava-records/README.md

 # cassava-records

-A library extension for Cassava (Haskell CSV parser library) that automatically creates a Record given the csv file.
+A library extension for ```cassava``` (Haskell CSV parser library) that automatically creates a Record data type given an columnar input file. eg a CSV file.

 # What is this tool for?